 Students are not to use profane language, call others names, or discuss inappropriate subjects.

 1st Violation Parent/guardian contact.
-Detention.
+Possible detention.

 2nd Violation 1 to 10-day suspension.